nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Hiring a person by name and job: `hire`

-Changes an existing person's status to "Hired" in the address book.
+Changes an existing person's status to "Hired" in HiredFiredPro.

 Format: `hire n/NAME j/JOB`